mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

   it should be possible to switch to such a general purpose facility should it become available in the future.

-* This ARM continues to rely on the agent verifying a master certificate during the SSL handshake to protect against man-in-the-middle (MITM) attacks.
-(See HTTPS Channel Binding below.)
+* This ARM continues to require that the agent verify the master certificate during the SSL handshake to protect against man-in-the-middle (MITM) attacks.

-* This ARM does not include support for connections from the master to the agent.
-(See HTTPS Channel Binding below).
+* This ARM does not include support for HTTPS connections from the master to the agent, such as kick.
 Secure master to agent communication may, in theory, be achieved via a Kerberos/GSSAPI compatible message bus and MCollective, though this ARM does not provide any information on how to configure and use MCollective.

-* This ARM does not provide any information on how to correctly configure GSSAPI/Kerberos.
+* This ARM does not describe how to correctly configure GSSAPI or otherwise setup Kerberos infrastructure.

 Description
 -----------

-This ARM covers three broad areas of work: web server configuration, Puppet master enhancements, and Puppet agent enhancemnets.
+This ARM covers three broad areas of work: web server configuration, Puppet master enhancements, and Puppet agent enhancements.

 ### Web Server Configuration ###

-Configuration of the apache2 web server is relatively straighforward.
-After configuring apache normally the additional steps involve installing and enabling mod_auth_kerb and adding several settings in the virtual host configuration file.
+Configuration of the apache2 web server is relatively straightforward.
+It requires mod_auth_kerb and several additions to the virtual host configuration file.
 This ARM will update example configuration files and related documentation.